-Based on the definition of the code ownership, we introduce a visual notation as in Figure 2.
-The notation is similar to the Evolution Matrix [12]: each line represents a history of a file, and each circle on a line represents a change to that file.
+We introduce a the Ownership Map visualization as in Figure 2.
+The visualization is similar to the Evolution Matrix [12]: each line represents a history of a file, and each circle on a line represents a change to that file.